open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Api/README.md

    Apart from the parent-child relation, activities can be linked using `ActivityLinks` which represent the OpenTelemetry [Links](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/overview.md#links-between-spans).
-   The linked activities must be provided during the creation time, as shown below.
+   The linked activities are recommended to be provided during the creation time,though links may be added after activity creation time.
+   Only links provided during the creation time are accessible to samplers to make sampling decision.

     ```csharp
     var activityLinks = new List<ActivityLink>();